In the last days, instruction will go forth from Zion...

 At one of these spots, in the little village of Qurnah, tourists can have their picture taken in front of a tree identified by locals with the tree from which Eve plucked the forbidden fruit.
 (Garden of Eden Devastated Under Saddam,Guardian Unlimited, Apr.
 29, 2003, on-line article no longer available.)

 Other, more scholarly attempts to locate the Garden of Eden put it in the mountains of eastern Turkey, near the sources of the Tigris and Euphrates rivers, since these sources are said to be in (or near) the garden in the Genesis account (Gen. 2:10,14).

-But this approach breaks down because of the other rivers mentioned in that same section of Genesis.
-For example, there is no river originating in eastern Turkey that flows around Ethiopia (or actually Cush, modern Sudan; Gen. 2:13), unless you are willing to accept the wild idea that one of the sources of the Nile is a secret underground river running from Turkey to Egypt, somehow passing under the 5,000 ft. deep Red Sea.
-[For more on this strange belief, see the section The Lost Gihon River in our book review of The Rod of an Almond Tree in God’s Master Plan.]
+But this approach breaks down because of the other rivers mentioned in that same passage in Genesis.
+There is no river, for example, originating in eastern Turkey that flows around Ethiopia (or actually Cush, modern Sudan; Gen. 2:13): unless, that is, you are willing to accept the wild idea that one of the sources of the Nile is a secret underground river running from Turkey to Egypt, somehow passing under the 5,000 ft. deep Red Sea.*

 But these and other, similar difficulties are easily resolved when we remember that the Flood of Noah, a major earth catastrophe, resculpted the entire surface of the land.
 Sediments from the Flood are as much as a mile deep in some places: These are the major sedimentary layers of the earth’s crust.
 This means that the present appearance of the earth is dramatically different than it was before the Flood.
 An increasing number of Creation scientists believe that it was during the Flood year that the continents broke apart from one another, more evidence of dramatic change.